KevinAst/feature-u/docs/crossCommunication.md

      })
      ```

-3. There is a third technique to access the {{book.api.App}} object,
+3. There is a third technique to access the {{book.api.Fassets}} object,
 that provides **early access** _during code expansion time_, that is
 provided through **Managed Code Expansion** (_see next section_).